MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-558-New-Animal-Drugs-Use-Animal-Feeds/subpart-B-Specific-New-Animal-Drugs-Use-Animal-Feeds/section-558.261.md

 (c) *Related tolerances.* See § 556.283 of this chapter.

-(d) *Special considerations* - (1) Federal law restricts medicated feed containing this veterinary feed directive (VFD) drug to use by or on the order of a licensed veterinarian.
+(d) *Special considerations.* (1) Federal law restricts medicated feed containing this veterinary feed directive (VFD) drug to use by or on the order of a licensed veterinarian.
 See § 558.6 for additional requirements.

 (2) The expiration date of VFDs for florfenicol medicated feeds: